 Important: At any time, appropriate steps should be taken to reduce any potential harm to affected individuals.
-If remedial action is successful in preventing serious harm to affected individuals, notification may not be mandatory.
+If remedial action is successful in preventing serious harm (or in the case of GDPR, risk or high risk) to affected individuals, notification may not be mandatory.
 However the University's notification requirements will be determined in the relevant phase of this Plan.